semgrep/semgrep-docs/docs/kb/semgrep-ci/azure-using-templates-with-semgrep.md

 ## Defining Semgrep code snippets in a template file

-Adding semgrep commands in a yaml template is a simple task.
-In the example, we will create two templates, one for Semgrep full scan and one for Semgrep pull request scans.
+To add Semgrep commands in a YAML template file:

+ 1. Create a `templates` folder in the repository you want to run Semgrep in.
+ 2. Commit the following two templates:

 Example for Semgrep full scan in a template yaml file:
 ``````